What is flexi-access drawdown (FAD)?

 Flexi-access drawdown lets you take a tax-free lump sum (also known as ‘pension commencement lump sum’) from your SIPP, while leaving the rest invested to take an income from as you choose.
 If you don’t decide to buy an annuity, the rest of your pot will be moved into drawdown.

 When you set up a drawdown pot with us, we’ll offer you Investment Pathways.
 These can help you invest your pot in a fund designed to broadly match your retirement plans.
 Choosing an Investment Pathway is completely optional.
 Find out more about Investment Pathways.

-With flexi-access drawdown there is no minimum or maximum limit on the income you can take from the drawdown pot.
-If you are reliant on the income from your pension to support you, you should consider taking a level of income that is sustainable for your lifetime.
+There is no minimum or maximum limit on the income you can take from your drawdown pot.
+But if you rely on the income from your pension to support you, you should consider taking a level of income that will be sustainable for your lifetime.

-Mark has a SIPP valued at £100,000 which he has not used to provide him with any benefits.
-He has chosen to take his maximum tax free lump sum of £25,000, leaving him with £75,000 which he must use to provide himself with an income.
+Mark has a SIPP valued at £100,000 which he hasn't yet accessed.
+He decides to take his maximum tax-free lump sum of £25,000, leaving him with £75,000 which he can use to provide himself with an income.

-Mark chooses not to purchase an annuity, so £75,000 will be moved into a flexi-access drawdown pot, and he will be able to take income from the drawdown pot without limit.
+Mark chooses not to purchase an annuity, so the £75,000 will be moved into a flexi-access drawdown pot, from which he’ll be able to take income without any limits.

-Any income payments Mark chooses to take from his crystallised funds will be subject to tax at his marginal rate.
+Any income payments Mark chooses to take from his £75,000 pot (his ‘crystallised funds’) will be subject to tax at his marginal rate.